harjitmoe/egs-indices/README.md

-suddenlaunch.dat|URLs for reaction threads on the briefly-used Suddenlaunch forum. titlebank.dat|assorted titles, as well as storyline boundary information.  human-readable and designed to be edited in a text editor. titleharjit.py|titles by HarJIT. zorua_db.dat|Zorua's EGS-NP titles and appearance data, obtained from the now-dead pre-crash 910 forum.
+suddenlaunch.dat|URLs for reaction threads on the briefly-used Suddenlaunch forum. titlebank.dat|assorted titles, as well as storyline boundary information.  human-readable and designed to be edited in a text editor. titleharjit.py|titles by HarJIT.
+Transcripts.dat|another uncompressed tarfile, extract this the parent folder (it contains a directory called "Transcripts") if you want to do anything with it. zorua_db.dat|Zorua's EGS-NP titles and appearance data, obtained from the now-dead pre-crash 910 forum.

 ### Build processes